buildbuddy-io/buildbuddy/website/blog/buck2.md

    threads = 200
    ```

-   Here, BUCK starlark API does slightly differ from Bazel so some small modifications were needed.
+   Here, Buck's Starlark API differs slightly from Bazel's, so some small modifications were needed.
    For example:

    ```diff